 Enough prelude.
 Now to the not very important stuff.

 Civil War II involves a new fight between superheroes split over the – oh, God, I can’t even bear to recount it.
-Every single Marvel comic of the last three months has begun with a summary of the existence of a new Inhuman called Ulysses who can see the future, and the existential dilemma of whether superheroes should act on such foreknowledge, or if doing so amounted to punishing people before they did anything wrong (Minority Report, anyone?) making it kind of profiling.
+Every single Marvel comic of the last four months has begun with a summary of the existence of a new Inhuman called Ulysses who can see the future, and the existential dilemma of whether superheroes should act on such foreknowledge, or if doing so amounted to punishing people before they did anything wrong (Minority Report, anyone?) making it kind of profiling.
 Dammit.
 I accidentally recounted it anyway.

 Right.
 So they split over whether to use this kid’s powers and Iron Man says ‘No way, that’s really bad, I’m a futurist but the future isn’t written’ and Captain Marvel says ‘I may just be a small town intergalactic space avenger slash loveable aunt but I’m still tough, and sexy’ (thanks, Dixie Normous) ‘and I am going to stop bad things before they happen.’
 Then Ulysses has a vision that Thanos is coming to Earth to steal some irrelevant but incredibly powerful/dangerous maguffin and Captain Marvel gets some good guys together to go stop him but clearly she doesn’t get enough because (Spoiler Alert, but you don’t really care) James ‘Rhodey’ Rhodes (that’s right, his nickname is just his normal name with a ‘y’ instead of an ‘s’ on the end) gets killed.
 Rhodey is both Iron Man’s best friend and Captain Marvel’s secret lover.
 But Iron Man takes precedence in the grief stakes because bromance beats romance every day of the superhero week (which, incidentally, has an unspoken additional eighth day for polishing your outfit, courtesy of Doctor Strange).